-The U.S. Department of Labor hosted this national online dialogue to to gather input and ideas to understand the barriers that continue to limit the full participation of women in the workforce and to determine how best to provide resources to support women workers and create a more equitable economy.
+DOL's Women's Bureau, Wage and Hour Division, Employment and Training Administration, Office of Federal Contract Compliance Programs and the Office of Disability Employment Policy hosted this national online dialogue to gather input and ideas to understand the barriers that continue to limit the full participation of women in the workforce and to determine how best to provide resources to support women workers and create a more equitable economy.

-The U.S. Department of Labor gathered ideas on the best ways to reach and inform teens about avoiding workplace hazards; the types of work they are allowed to do; age restrictions for work hours; employer wage requirements; employment training, including apprenticeships; and workplace discrimination.
+During this important online dialogue, DOL's Employment and Training Administration, Occupational Safety and Health Administration, Office of Disability Employment Policy and Wage and Hour Division gathered ideas on the best ways to reach and inform teens about avoiding workplace hazards; the types of work they are allowed to do; age restrictions for work hours; employer wage requirements; employment training, including apprenticeships; and workplace discrimination.

 Effecting Policy Change Through Crowdsourcing: ePolicyWorks National Online Dialogues